Hacking Einstein’s speed limit.

 Considering that the Speed of Interaction is not defined simply by the Intrinsic Speed of Particle A, but also by any changes in the space-time continuum separating them… a compression will indeed effectively change their collision speed.

-To create a particle accelerator that could collide 2 particles in the precise instant and position determined by LIGO experiments radially positioned around it and that could inform about the direction of travel of the gravitational wave and could the trigger the collider in the right configuration to take advantage of the Space-Time compression.
+To create a particle accelerator that could collide 2 particles in the precise instant and position determined by LIGO experiments radially positioned around it and that could inform about the direction of travel of the gravitational wave and could trigger the collider in the right configuration to take advantage of the Space-Time compression.

 A conceptual Diagram of a Gravitationally Accelerated Collider system ?